 Wildfire Updates

-Effective Monday, October 9, 2023 at 0001 hours, the Washington Department of Natural Resources (DNR) has the following information on lands under DNR jurisdiction in our area: Fire danger is low in Ferry County.
-If you have a written permit, burning is allowed subject to the conditions of your permit.
-OUTSIDE OKANOGAN COUNTY, rule burns, not to exceed 4 feet in diameter, are allowed for forest debris from property that is not improved.
-RULE BURNS ARE PROHOBITED WITHIN OKANOGAN COUNTY.
-Campfires are allowed, however campfires are not allowed on state land except in DNR campgrounds.
+Effective July 11, 2025 : Fire danger is HIGH.
+All debris burning on DNR jurisdiction is prohibited.
+This includes rule burning and permit burning.
+Campfires are prohibited.
 Contact the county for information on recreation burning on improved property.
 Contact Department of Ecology to check if an air-quality ban is in place for your area.
 Please check with local authorities (Ferry County Sheriff Business office: 509-775-3132) for information on burning restrictions on land not under DNR jurisdiction.
 It is extremely important to use caution when outdoors and to make your home "firewise".

 Specific restrictions on current information on open burning, including campfires and on woods-work (chainsaw use, etc.) restrictions.
 Remember to check with the local USDA Forest Service ranger district office before cutting firewood and a permit is required to cut firewood on forest service land.